statewatch/deportation-union-2022/readme.md

 - run R scripts (folder `R_scripts`) in the numbered order
 - adjust html files in `d3` if necessary:
-	- add most recent year to y-scales
 	- add color categories for additional data, e.g. new types of operations
-	- adjust the color code for average across countries (contributions pp) to match the ranking

 # Repository contents